AndresMontesDeOca/Zubale/README.md

 2. Follow the provided code to replicate the results or extend the solution.

 ## Author
-Prepared as part of the Zubale Data Engineer Assessment.
+Prepared by Andres Montes de Oca, as part of the Zubale Data Engineer Assessment.